Charlie Ballard

 Charlie Ballard (born 23 July 1999) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).

 Early life

 Charlie participated in the Auskick program at Mitcham, South Australia.

 Ballard played in their under-18 premiership for the Sturt Football Club in the SANFL as well as for Sacred Heart College.
-Ballard averaged 18 disposals on the wing in the 2017 AFL Under 18 Championships, playing for South Australia.
+Standing 180cm at the time, Ballard averaged 18 disposals on the wing in the 2017 AFL Under 18 Championships, playing for South Australia.
 He ran 3.05 seconds in the 20 m sprint at the AFL Draft Combine, and was touted as a top-30 selection at the 2017 AFL draft.